maachang/msful/README.md

 });
 ```

-Start your browser and put `http: // localhost: 3333 / api / dbInfo` in the URL address input field.
+Start your browser and put `http://localhost:3333/api/dbInfo` in the URL address input field.

 ### Processing result.